Qualifying For Mortgage With Irregular Income On Home Purchase

-- On cases like these, past two year’s W-2 income will be averaged if the most current year income is greater than the prior year W-2 income
+- In cases like these, the past two year’s W-2 income will be averaged if the most current year income is greater than the prior year’s W-2 income

-- If YTD W-2 income is significantly lower than prior year W-2 wages and you are showing a declining in income, then the mortgage underwriter will most likely just go off YTD W-2 wages average in calculating income qualification for mortgage
+- If YTD W-2 income is significantly lower than prior year W-2 wages and you are showing a decline in income, then the mortgage underwriter will most likely just go off YTD W-2 wages average in calculating income qualification for a mortgage

-- Some lenders will have their own overlays where they will not use any of the income wages if they see consistent declining income
+- Some lenders will not allow borrowers to use any of the income wages from other income if they see consistent declining income

-- Borrowers has been working in your job for the past two years as a part time employee
+- Borrowers have been working in your job for the past two years as a part-time employee

 - Making $10.00 per hour

-- The $15.00 per hour will be used for income qualification for mortgage
+- The $15.00 per hour will be used for income qualification for a mortgage

-- This will be the case as long as borrower can get a verification of employment from employer
+- This will be the case as long as the borrower can get a verification of employment from the employer

-- Verification of Employment need to state the fact that borrower is a full time employee and full time employment status will continue for next three years
+- Verification of Employment need to state the fact that the borrower is a full-time employee and full-time employment status will continue for the next three years

 Qualifying For Mortgage With Irregular Income And Gaps In Employment